borisf/borisf.github.io/index.md

 I am an Android senior partner engineer at Google.
 I engage with top apps and games, and act as trusted advisor and technical expert.
-I specialize in Android technical quality (ANRs, crashes and low memory), build (Gradle) and memory based optimizations.
+I specialize in Android technical quality (ANRs, crashes and low memory) and optimizations (memory and multi threading).

 I received my masters in Software Engineering and MBA in Marketing from [Reichman University](https://www.runi.ac.il/en/) in Israel.